Amid outward calm, climate of fear cements Thai military rule

 But tourism, which accounts for about a 10th of Thailand's economy, is struggling: the number of foreign visitors in July fell 10.9 percent from a year earlier, according to data from the Department of Tourism.

-The military has hailed its own efforts to foster unity through so-called "reconciliation centres" and campaigns to educate red shirt members, particularly in pro-Thaksin rural strongholds in the north and northeast.
+The military has hailed its own efforts to foster unity through so-called "reconciliation centers" and campaigns to educate red shirt members, particularly in pro-Thaksin rural strongholds in the north and northeast.

 "In red shirt villages leaders told them twisted information which led them to being brainwashed," General Kampanart Ruddith, assistant army chief of staff, told Reuters.
 "We must tell villagers what correct democracy is."